 Good evening.
 I have been working on some thread wrapped buttons following the new online Basic Button Making Course from Gina B Silkworks.
-There is also a free introductory course covering the Death’s Head Button if you would like to give it a try.

-I have just completed the first modules showing us how to make the historic Death’s Head Button.
+I have just completed the first modules showing us how to make the historic Death’s Head Button and the Peace Wrap button.
 The video instructions from Gina are really easy to follow.
-I used a variety of threads and worked the wraps mainly over MDF button moulds.
+There is a free introductory course covering the Death’s Head Button if you would like to give Gina’s button course a try out.

 I am going to put all my buttons into a little sample journal alongside details of the threads used and number of wraps needed to fill the buttons etc. This will then give me a good reference when creating and designing future buttons, e.g. choosing threads and calculating wraps for designing new colour combinations and patterns, designing weave or embroidery patterns to embellish the basic Deaths Head.